 Lisa Wingate Official Bio

-Lisa lives with her husband in North Texas.
-More information about her novels can be found at www.lisawingate.com.
+Lisa lives with her husband in North Texas and Central Colorado.
+More information about her novels can be found www.lisawingate.com.

-Lisa Wingate is the author of the #1 New York Times bestseller Before We Were Yours, which remained on the bestseller list for fifty-four weeks in hardcover and has sold over 2 million copies.
+Lisa Wingate is the author of the #1 New York Times bestseller Before We Were Yours, which remained on the bestseller list for over two years and has sold over 3 million copies.
 She has penned over thirty novels and coauthored a nonfiction book, Before and After with Judy Christie.
 Her award-winning works have been selected for state and community One Book reads throughout the country, have been published in over forty languages, and have appeared on bestseller lists worldwide.
-The group Americans for More Civility, a kindness watchdog organization, selected Lisa and six others as recipients of the National Civies Award, which celebrates public figures who work to promote greater kindness and civility in American life.
+The group Americans for More Civility, a kindness watchdog organization, selected Lisa and six others as recipients of the National Civics Award, which celebrates public figures who work to promote greater kindness and civility in American life.
 Booklist summed up her work by saying, “Lisa Wingate is, quite simply, a master storyteller.”

 My inspirations for writing …